Calathea veitchiana Care Instructions: Watering, Light, Soil, Propagation, Problems

 Feed Calathea Medallion Plant with a balanced, liquid fertilizer every 4 weeks in spring and summer to encourage a lush growth.
 Do not feed in fall and winter as growth is minimal and feeding at this time can lead to fertilizer burn.

-Flush out accumulated chemicals (salts) from the soil by running a stream of water through the soil.
-Allow the stream of water to run for some time and repeat the process several times.
+Flush out accumulated chemicals (salts) by running a stream of water through the soil.
+Allow the stream of water to run for some time to get rid of as much salt as possible.

-The best potting medium for Calathea Medallion Plant should be rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients.
-Most potting mixes designed for Aroids are ideal for this plant.
+The best potting soil for Calathea Medallion Plant should be rich in organic matter and free-draining to prevent waterlogging.
+A mix made up of 2 parts potting soil, 1 part perlite or sand, and 1 part coconut coir or peat moss is ideal for this plant.

 Repotting

-Repot Calathea Medallion Plant every 2-3 years at the beginning of the growing season when it becomes root-bound.
+Repot Calathea Medallion Plant every 2-3 years at the beginning of the growing season, when root-bound.
 Take care not to injure its delicate roots.

-Use a pot one size larger than the current one.
-Ensure that the pot has a drainage hole and the soil drains easily to prevent it from getting soggy as it can lead to root-rot.
+Use a pot one size larger that has a drainage hole and well-draining soil to prevent it from getting soggy as it can lead to root-rot.

 Before repotting, water the plant thoroughly at least one day before to hasten establishment; a well hydrated plant suffers less repotting shock and takes a shorter time to take root.